-Welcome to the exciting world of recreational vehicle traveling and the growing Newmar family.
+Welcome to the exciting world of recreational vehicle traveling and the growing Newmar family!

 Congratulations on your purchase of a Newmar product.
 We sincerely thank you for choosing Newmar as your recreational vehicle.
 We hope that you will enjoy many miles of traveling.
 Your new vehicle was built with care using today's technology and old world craftsmanship.
 We, at Newmar, strive to build vehicles that are safe, dependable, and comfortable to provide you with years of carefree, pleasant traveling.
+With your new RV purchase, Newmar provides a 12-month limited warranty.
 Please read the Newmar Limited Warranty and all other component warranties that apply to the equipment installed on your unit.

-Carefully read both the instructions in this Owner's Guide and the booklets supplied by the component manufacturers for important operation, safety, and maintenance requirements/information.
+Carefully read both the instructions in this Owner's Guide and the booklets supplied by the chassis and component manufacturers for important operation, safety, and maintenance requirements/information.
 Your dealer should be consulted should you have any questions.
 If your dealer is unable to answer the questions to your satisfaction he will refer you to our staff for assistance.
 Our customers are extremely important to us and we will make every effort necessary to ensure your satisfaction.

-The limited warranties issued by component manufacturers require periodic service and maintenance.
-The owner's failure to provide this service and/or maintenance will result in the loss of warranty coverage.
+The limited warranties issued by the chassis and component manufacturers require periodic service and maintenance.
+The owner's failure to provide this service and/or maintenance may result in the loss of warranty coverage.
 Be sure to file the appropriate registration card with the component manufacturer as described with the individual instruction booklets to activate the warranties on the components within your Newmar RV.
 This Owner's Guide should be kept in your vehicle for quick reference.
 Take time to get acquainted with your unit and how it operates.

 Again, thank you and welcome to the Newmar family.